ddnexus/pagy/docs/api/keyset.md

 === `:tuple_comparison`

-Boolish variable that enables the tuple comparison e.g. `(brand, id) > (:brand, :id)`.
+Boolean variable that enables the tuple comparison e.g. `(brand, id) > (:brand, :id)`.
 It works only for same direction order, hence it's ignored for mixed order.
 Check how your DB supports it (your `keyset` should include only `NOT NULL` columns).
 Default
 `nil`.